 Da Mario Budapest

-Da Mario is an Italian restaurant in Budapest set on a precious piece of real estate in-between the Hungarian Parliament Building and Liberty Square, with views onto both from its outdoor terrace.
-The high-ceilinged space with leather banquettes and an industrial-chic decor kicks it up a notch compared to the trattoria-type rustic furniture so common in other Italian restaurants of the city.
-Da Mario’s extensive menu features Italian staples from North to South, from grilled meats to wood-oven pizzas and home made pasta plates.
+Da Mario is an Italian restaurant in Budapest's downtown, set on a precious piece of real estate in-between the Hungarian Parliament Building and Liberty Square, with views onto both from its outdoor terrace.
+Instead of a trattoria-look, the high-ceilinged space features sleek leather banquettes and an industrial-chic decor.
+Da Mario’s extensive menu includes Italian staples from North to South, from grilled meats to wood-oven pizzas, from pasta carbonara to risotto.

-Partly due to the prime location, main dishes at Da Mario are in the €15-25 range, which makes it one of the most expensive Italian restaurants in Budapest.
-Overall, Da Mario delivers reliable, though not exceptional, Italian dishes made from high-quality Italian ingredients at above-average price points.
+Partly due to the prime location, main dishes are in the €15-25 range, which makes Da Mario one of the most expensive Italian restaurants in Budapest.
+Overall, Da Mario serves reliable, though not exceptional, Italian dishes made from high-quality ingredients at above-average price points.